Greentube/ngx-modal/README.md

 Modal dialog uses `ComponentFactoryResolver` to inject the given child component to the dialog.
 [ModalDialogService](#modaldialogservice) makes sure that only one instance of a modal dialog is opened at a time.
 With [IModalDialogOptions](#imodaldialogoptions) you can define which component will be rendered inside the dialog and configure it based on your needs.

+## Styles and visuals

+`Ngx-modal-dialog` is intended to be used with Bootstrap 4, however you can apply your custom styles from your desired UI framework by providing class names in [IModalDialogSettings](#imodaldialogsettings).

 ## Usage